Technology-Notes/kiemlicz-util-wiki/Kubernetes-POD.md

 Typically you have `PersistentVolume` (PV) _resource_ (or have some Cloud provider prepare that for you) and you just mount it to the PODs.
 The `persistentVolumeClaim` (PVC) is used as that glue.
 The PVC represents the request for storage.

-The PV can represent different parameters, typically the `StorageClass` represents that information.
+There are two main types of Persistent Volumes provisioning:
+1. Static
+It is the administrator that prepares volumes.
+Use `selector` in PVC, without providing `storageClassName` to use static provisioning

+2. Dynamic
+Based on `StorageClass` the `PersistentVolume` will be automatically created for given PVC.
+Use `storageClassName`.

-Example POD with `PersistentVolume`
+Example POD with `PersistentVolume` Statically provisioned (`StorageClass` is not used at all)
 ```
 kind: StorageClass
 apiVersion: storage.k8s.io/v1